DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.md

 ::::

 See the
-`/ex-commandstation/advanced-setup/supported-wifi/wifi-config_v5_7`{.interpreted-text
-role="doc"} page for more details on the meaning of these settings.
+`/ex-commandstation/advanced-setup/supported-wifi/wifi-config_v5_7` page for more details on the meaning of these settings.

 \|force-break\|